freedomofpress/securedrop-docs/docs/servers.rst

 If you're reading this documentation in Tor Browser on the *Admin Workstation*, you can just click the links above and follow the prompts to save them to your Admin Workstation.
-We recommend saving them to the ``/home/amnesia/Persistent/Tor Browser`` directory on the *Admin Workstation*, because it can be useful to have a copy of the installation media readily available.
+Save them to the ``/home/amnesia/Persistent/Tor Browser`` directory on the *Admin Workstation*, because it can be useful to have a copy of the installation media readily available.

 Alternatively, you can use the command line: